openedx/credentials/docs/sharing/verifiable_credentials/storages.rst

         :alt: Learner Credential Wallet setup step 3
         :width: 30%

 #.
-Learners navigate Learner Record MFE interface (:ref:`Verifiable Credentials tab <vc-learner-record-mfe>`) and claim for a verifiable credential issuance (clicking a :guilabel:`Create` button).
+Learners navigate to the Learner Record MFE interface
+   (:ref:`Verifiable Credentials tab <vc-learner-record-mfe>`) and request a verifiable credential by clicking the :guilabel:`Create` button.

 #.
-On the next step learners are asked for QR code scanning - that's where the LCWallet app starts its flow.
-Learners use :guilabel:`Scan QR code` option in the mobile application.
+Learners are then asked to scan a QR code - this is where the LCWallet app
+   starts its flow.
+Learners use the :guilabel:`Scan QR code` option in the mobile application.

     .. image:: ../../_static/images/verifiable_credentials-lcw-home-empty.png
         :alt: Learner Credential Wallet empty